Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

 # 3 - Cost Optimization

 Cost optimization principles balance business goals with budget justification to create a cost-effective web application.
-Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
+This pillar is about reducing unnecessary expenses and improving operational efficiencies.

 We'll explore 4 techniques for cost optimization.
-Correctly sizing the resources for your business needs.
-Computing service-level agreements.
-Aiming for scalable costs.
-And finally, making sure to delete and cleanup what you no longer need.
+- Correctly sizing the resources for your business needs.
+- Computing service-level agreements.
+- Aiming for scalable costs.
+- To delete and cleanup what you no longer need.

 In this portion of the workshop, we'll be working with a simple Blazor Server application deployed to Azure App Service that reads a value from Azure App Configuration.